isc-projects/bind9/doc/arm/reference.rst

          ``Deferred``
-             The zone is going to be refreshed, but the process was deferred due to quota, see :any:`transfers-in` and :any:`transfers-per-ns`.
+             The zone is going to be refreshed, but the process was deferred due to quota; see :any:`transfers-in` and :any:`transfers-per-ns`.
 The ``Duration (s)`` timer restarts before entering this state.

          ``SOA Query``
-             Sending SOA query to get the zone serial number, then follow with a zone transfer, if necessary.
+             BIND is sending an SOA query to get the zone serial number and will then follow with a zone transfer, if necessary.
 The ``Duration (s)`` timer restarts before entering this state.